Coarse Alexander duality for pairs and applications: The Jordan cycle and adjacency graph

-For each $I \subset \{1,\dots,k\}$, let $W_I$ denote the union of halfspaces $W_i$ with $i \in I$.
-If $I \subset J$, the inclusion $W_I \to W_J$ is a coarse embedding.
-Indeed, by a standard argument, any path connecting two points of $W_I$ within $W_J$ can be replaced with a path in $W_I$ of controlled length using our assumption that $W_0 \to W_1^i$ is a coarse embedding for each $i$.
+For each $I \subset \{1,\dots,k\}$, let $W^I$ denote the union of halfspaces $W^i$ with $i \in I$.
+If $I \subset J$, the inclusion $W^I \to W^J$ is a coarse embedding.
+Indeed, by a standard argument, any path connecting two points of $W^I$ within $W^J$ can be replaced with a path in $W^I$ of controlled length using our assumption that $W_0 \to W^i$ is a coarse embedding for each $i$.

 \begin{rem}[Cohomology calculations] If $X$ is a coarse $PD(n)$ space, then coarse Alexander duality allows one to calculate \v{C}ech homology associated to many coarse embeddings $Z \to X$ in terms of the compactly supported cohomology of $Z$.
 The cohomology of $Z$ is easily calculated for several spaces of interest in this section.
 For example, it is well-known that $H^j_c(\R^\ell) \cong \Z$ if $j=\ell$ and is trivial otherwise.
-For halfspaces of dimension $n-1$ the group $H^{j}_c(\R^{\ell}_+) = 0$ for all $j$.
-Similarly, $H^j_c(\R^\ell_+, \R^{\ell-1})= \Z$ when $j=\ell$ and is trivial otherwise.
+For halfspaces of dimension $n-1$ the group $H^{j}_c(\R^{n-1}_{\ge 0}) = 0$ for all $j$.
+Similarly, $H^j_c(\R^\ell_{\ge 0}, \R^{\ell-1})= \Z$ when $j=\ell$ and is trivial otherwise.
 A straightforward Mayer--Vietoris argument and induction on $k\ge 2$ shows that $H^{j}_c(W_k) = \Z^{k-1}$ if $j=n-1$ and is trivial otherwise. \end{rem}

 By the preceding calculation, the image $fW_k$ coarsely separates $X$ into $k$ deep components corresponding to the relative ends $\mathcal{E}(X,fW_k)$.
-Intuitively, two relative ends may be considered adjacent if they meet along the image of a halfspace $fW_1^i$ for some $i \in \{1,\dots,k\}$.
-We make this idea precise as follows.
+Intuitively, two relative ends may be considered adjacent if they meet along the image of a halfspace $fW^i$ for some $i \in \{1,\dots,k\}$.

+To make this idea more precise, we consider the effect of deleting a single halfspace from $W_k$.
+As explained below, this deletion reduces the number of relative ends by one in a precisely controlled manner that allows us to formalize the definition of adjacency.